I’m Anthony and every year I release and updated detailed review of the best dry herb vaporizers in the UK.

 I gave up smoking cannabis nearly a decade ago when vaping was in its infancy and haven’t looked back since.
 Back then you only had a choice of one or two vaporizers and you had to import them from Europe or America.
 Now the UK is inundated with dozens of different models of dry herb vaporizers.
 So much, it can make choosing the right one quite difficult.
-To help make your search easier I thought I’d share the 5 best dry herb vaporizers you can buy in the UK right now.
+To help make your search easier I thought I’d share some of the best weed vaporizers available to buy in the UK right now.

 If you’re in the market for a cheap vaporizer, check out our Best Cheap UK Weed Vaporizers guide.

 - Best Overall Vaporizer

 - Best Multi-Purpose Vaporizer

 - Best Vaporizer (If money is no object)

 Best Overall Dry Herb Vaporizer – Pax 3

 If there was an award for aesthetics, anything created by Pax would be head and shoulders above the rest!
 The Pax 3, however, is more than just a pretty face; it packs a lot of power and technology under its brushed aluminium hood too.

 Looks aside, there are three reasons the Pax 3 is my pick of the bunch :

 - Ease of Use: The Pax 3 is an absolute joy to use and is small enough to be operated with just one hand.
 With a single button at the top of the vape, you can power it up, change temperature and turn it off.
 For those of you who require a finer degree of control, there is an app you can download for your smartphone that not allows you to set the exact temperature.
 Once the Pax 3 has reached your desired temperature it’ll vibrate to let you know it is ready.
 This ensures that none of that precious vapour goes to waste!